 To reduce fraud in electronic payments, Strong Customer Authentication (SCA) is becoming the norm.
 This three-part series goes deeper into how to do proper Strong Customer Authentication on mobile devices and which classical approaches are definitely not compliant.
 This second part talks about why you need non-repudiation and how to move beyond authentication codes.
 The first part introduces SCA and what it means for mobile authentication.
+The third part shows why certain classical approaches are not compliant with the RTS and explains the nextAuth approach to SCA.

 A critical but hidden property: non-repudiation